How to Model a Layout for a Multi-Use Workshop Space

 1. Calculate the Required Lumens (The Lumen Method)

-Use the basic formula to estimate fixture count: $N = (E \times A) / (F \times CU \times LLF)$
+The formula for estimating fixture count ($N$) is: $N = (E \times A) / (F \times CU \times LLF)$

 • E = Target Illuminance (Foot-candles)